 The University of Nebraska Campus Recreation Center has 8 multi-purpose courts for our members to enjoy.
 We also have 2 courts that are available for use in Mabel Lee Hall on City Campus.

 Open recreation times are posted at each court.
 Campus Recreation reserves the right to change court availability when needed or when special programs are being held.

 If you have any questions, comments or concerns regarding court availability please contact Sally Pfeiffer.

 Campus Recreation has 11 Racquetball Courts available for use by members and their guests.
 This also includes a glass walled challenge court.
 We have a dedicated Squash Court as well.

-Members may reserve courts beginning at 10:00am prior to the day of play by phoning 472-4776 or in person at the Equipment Check Out window.
-Racquets are available for rent and balls are available to purchase at the Equipment Check Out window as well.
+Racquets are available for rent and balls are available to purchase at the Equipment Check Out window.